Powered by SchoolDash

 Rectory Lane, Bracknell RG12 7BA

-Particular strengths include Finances, Representation, Environment and Admissions.
-Relative weaknesses include Attainment, Disadvantaged pupils, Destinations and Sixth form.
+Particular strengths include Finances, Environment, Representation and Admissions.
+Relative weaknesses include Sixth form and Disadvantaged pupils.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.